manateeit/rools/memory-bank/progress.md

   - Added authentication to _app.js with route protection
   - Created middleware for server-side authentication
   - Updated environment variables for Supabase integration
+- Deployment configuration has been created:
+  - Vercel configuration file for deployment settings
+  - GitHub Actions workflow for CI/CD pipeline with test, build, and deploy stages
+  - Comprehensive README with installation, usage, and deployment instructions
-- Next steps will focus on deployment configuration, error handling, testing, and documentation
+- Next steps will focus on error handling, testing, and documentation